Prominent Indo-Canadian community member voices concern over 'ecosystem' in Canada, say Khalistan ideology allowed to flourish

 Toronto, Oct 10 (PTI) A prominent Indo-Canadian community member has voiced deep concern over the "ecosystem" in Canada that has enabled Khalistan extremists to use violence, threaten and bully those opposing their "nefarious agendas''.

-"It is very concerning for us as a country, as Canadians… the direction which we as a country are taking in the sense of giving freedom of expression, which is our charter right, to people who don't believe in that same freedom of expression for others.
-Peace-loving Canadians do not believe in (a) certain ideology which is very extreme, which does not belong to Canada," National Convener, Canada India Foundation, Ritesh Malik, told PTI in an exclusive interview here.
+"It is very concerning for us as a country, as Canadians… the direction which we as a country are taking in the sense of giving freedom of expression, which is our charter right, to people who don't believe in that same," he said.

+"Peace-loving Canadians do not believe in (a) certain ideology which is very extreme, which does not belong to Canada," he said.

 Referring to Khalistan extremists in Canada, Malik said these people "create differences in society and disturb communal harmony.
 They work with a nefarious agenda and are derailing relationships between the two countries," he said.